Multiple Instance Verification: Introduction

-In addition to classification accuracy, the ability to identify the key instances in a target bag is also highly desirable for MI verification.
-This ability is commonly known as ``explainability'' or ``interpretability'' in the literature on MIL \cite{gabmil18, transmil21}.
-Following recent work on this topic \cite{explain21, wsol23}, we quantitatively evaluate explanation quality for the methods in our study.
-This is possible for those datasets where ground-truth instance labels are available.
+In addition to achieving high classification accuracy, the ability to identify key instances in a target bag is also highly desirable for MIV.
+This ability is sometimes referred to as ``explainability'' or ``interpretability'' in the literature on MIL, including (\cite{gabmil18, transmil21, milinterpret22}).
+Following recent related work (\cite{explain21, wsol23}), we quantitatively evaluate key instance detection for the methods in our study.
+This is possible for datasets with ground-truth identifiers of key instances.

-Our experimental results, obtained from three different tasks and considering both classification and explanation performance, show that CAP is an effective solution to the MI verification problem.
+Our experimental results, obtained from three different tasks and considering both classification and key instance detection, show that CAP is an effective solution to the MI verification problem.
 In terms of (bag-label) classification performance, it significantly outperforms the benchmarks and the baseline by large margins.
-Furthermore, using quantitative measures of explanation quality, we show that it identifies key instances far more accurately than both the benchmarks and the baseline.
-Higher classification accuracy and explanation quality are observed with different numbers of training exemplars and with varying bag sizes in the training data.
-We also present an ablation study showing that the components of the novel attention mechanisms responsible for delivering superior explanation quality---and thus leading to better bag-level representations---are the source of better classification performance.
+Furthermore, using quantitative measures of key instance detection performance, we show that it identifies key instances much more accurately than both the benchmarks and the baseline.
+Higher classification and key instance detection accuracy are observed with different numbers of training exemplars and with varying bag sizes in the training data.
+We also present an ablation study showing that the components of the novel attention mechanisms responsible for delivering superior quality of key instance detection---and thus leading to better bag-level representations---are the source of better classification performance.